Starting Piano Lessons

 - Do you have a space away from distractions and noise where you can spend quality time practising the piano?

-- Consistency is the key to progress as with many things and to achieve noticeable results, you should be sure you can keep a regular practice schedule in addition to your other commitments.
+- Consistency is the key to progress as with many things and to achieve noticeable results, you should be sure you can keep a regular practice schedule in addition to your other regular commitments.

 - Following on from this, are you in an unpredictable job that will have you cancelling your piano lesson on a regular basis?
 Some of my keenest students have included a doctor, a head of marketing, a cabinet office employee, a record label boss and a travelling photographer who were all very committed to learning, but whose work was very demanding and continually required them to stay late or change schedules.
 Unfortunately something had to give and it was their piano lessons.
 So it's essential to be honest and realistic with yourself about this side of learning the piano.